 These deals last through November 22, and there’s no code necessary to score the discount.
 Just note: AncestryHealth® kits are not available in New York, New Jersey or Rhode Island.

-When you buy the kit, you’ll be sent a test tube to fill with saliva along with a pre-packaged slip.
-This slip allows you to quickly and easily send your DNA off to the lab for analysis.
-In around six to eight weeks, you'll be able to see your results through an online portal.
-This includes a genealogical map where you can see the breakdown of all the ethnicities that make up your DNA by approximate percentage.
-An additional sample migration chart will help better understand just how your ancestors traveled around the world over time.
+When you buy the AncestryDNA® kit, you’ll be sent a test tube to fill with saliva, along with a prepaid return envelope, so you can easily send your DNA off to the lab for analysis.
+After around six to eight weeks, you can go online to view your results, which include a genealogical map showing the breakdown of all ethnicities that make up your DNA by approximate percentage.
+An additional sample migration chart that’s provided will help you better understand how your ancestors traveled around the world over time.

-Recently, Ancestry has rolled out new upgrades to its ethnicity estimates, adding a handful of extra regions to its analysis and giving users even more detail into their background.
-For example, instead of categorizing your ethnicity as being from “Scandinavia" your results might now show Norway or Sweden.
+Recently, Ancestry has rolled out new upgrades to its ethnicity estimates, including a handful of extra regions to its analysis that gives users even more detail into their background.
+For example, instead of categorizing your ethnicity as being from “Scandinavia,” your results might now show Norway or Sweden.
 It’s this new granularity that makes the kits even more exciting to use.